Read an important announcement about Bitcoin from Bitcoin.com.

-Bitcoin mining is the processing of transactions on the Bitcoin network and securing them into the blockchain.
+Bitcoin mining is the processing of transactions on a Bitcoin network and securing them into the blockchain.
 Each set of transactions that are processed is a block.
 The block is secured by the miners.
 Miners do this by creating a hash that is created from the transactions in the block.
 This cryptographic hash is then added to the block.
 The next block of transactions will look to the previous block’s hash to verify it is legitimate.
 Then your miner will attempt to create a new block that contains current transactions and new hash before anyone else’s miner can do so.

-Since the difficulty of Bitcoin mining is very high now people will pool their miners together to have a better chance of creating a block and having it confirmed before other miners for a share of the current mining reward which is 12.5 Bitcoin, plus any transaction fees.
+Since the difficulty of Bitcoin mining is very high now people will pool their miners together to have a better chance of creating a block and having it confirmed before other miners for a share of the current mining reward which is 12.5 BTCs, plus any transaction fees.
 We will cover pool mining later in the guide.

 The series of blocks is called the blockchain.
 The blockchain is like your checkbook register or a general ledger of transactions.
-The way that Bitcoin Mining secures the blockchain makes that ledger tamper-proof and immutable.
+The way that Bitcoin mining secures the blockchain makes that ledger tamper-proof and immutable.

 Proof of Work explained:

 “In order for a block to be accepted by network participants, miners must complete a proof of work which covers all of the data in the block.
 The difficulty of this work is adjusted so as to limit the rate at which new blocks can be generated by the network to one every 10 minutes.
 Due to the very low probability of successful generation, this makes it unpredictable which worker computer in the network will be able to generate the next block.